 In this paper we studied dynamics of Dirac solitons in networks by considering the case of metric graphs.
 We obtained soliton solutions of the nonlinear Dirac equation on some of the simplest metric graphs such as the star, tree and triangle graphs.
-Constraints allowing such exact solutions are derived in the form of sum rules for bond nonlinearity coefficients.
+Constraints enabling such exact solutions to exist are derived in the form of sum rules for bond nonlinearity coefficients.
 The boundary conditions at the branching points (vertices) are derived from the fundamental conservation laws.
-It is shown via direct numerical simulations that the obtained solutions provide for reflectionless transmission of solitons at the graph vertex.
+It is shown via direct numerical simulations that within the corresponding dynamics the obtained constraints provide for reflectionless transmission of solitary waves at the graph vertex.